 Popular manufacturers to look for include Schecter, Cort, Ibanez, and Danelectro.
 You may also find some basic Fenders and Gibsons in this price range.

 Pros: You can find some excellent models in this price range, good for both intermediate and advanced players.
 They can provide an excellent sound when paired with the right amp and effects.

-Cons: May not feel as nice to play as high end models, and some guitars in this price range aren't worth the money.
+Cons: They may not feel as nice to play as high-end models, and some guitars in this price range aren't worth the money.

 High end electric guitars are good for performing and recording musicians, as well as collectors.

 Popular manufacturers include Gretsch, Gibson, Fender, and PRS.

 Pros: Constructed from highest quality materials, featuring top-notch pickups and hardware, with excellent feel and playability.

 Price: $800 to $10,000 or more — but you can find some top-quality guitars under $2,000.

 You've probably noticed electric guitars come in a range of shapes or styles.
 While the style may make a small amount of difference to the sound of the guitar, it's insignificant enough that we encourage choosing a style of guitar depending on what you like the look of.

 Here are some of the most popular styles of electric guitar.